langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - From an application security standpoint, integrating a QRNG with an existing public key infrastructure (PKI) can enhance key generation.
 This ensures that the cryptographic keys are truly random, a critical attribute for securing them against potential quantum computing attacks.
-Most importantly, this integration doesn’t alter the fundamental PKI but revolutionises the way keys are generated to make them secure and quantum-resistant.
+Most importantly, this integration doesn't alter the fundamental PKI but revolutionises the way keys are generated to make them secure and quantum-resistant.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]